musfique113/KeepNotes/README.md

 # Keepnotes

 ## Description
-FlutterKeep is a note-taking app built using Flutter that allows users to create, edit, and delete notes.
+KeepNotes is a note-taking app built using Flutter that allows users to create, edit, and delete notes.

 It utilizes Firebase and SQLite as the back-end for seamless synchronization across devices.
 Similar to Google Keep, FlutterKeep offers a clean and intuitive interface for users to quickly jot down their thoughts and ideas, set reminders, and organize their notes with labels and colors.